KBA-Learning/KBA_CHF_NPCI_B7/Day1_InstallingDependencies/README.md

 Copy the key from ssh to the last.

-Now, in github account, go to the settings and select SSH and GPG keys, click New SSH key, enter a title, paste this key and click add.
+Now, in github account, go to the `settings` and select `SSH and GPG keys`, click `New SSH key`, enter a title, paste this key and click `add`.

 Now if you clone using ssh.
 It will automatically be cloned to your local sytem.